7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 - Parsing ContentInfo
 - Parsing Certificates
 - Parsing SignInfo
-- Appendix A: PE Authenticode Hash
+- Appendix A: Calculating the PE Image Hash
 - Appendix B: A Brief Introduction to ASN.1
-- Appendix C: Most Important Fields
+- Appendix C: Most Important Fields of PKCS7
-- Appendix D: Converting a DER public key to CNG blob

 # Introduction

 PE files are digitally signed to verify various aspects, such as identifying the publisher of the file and ensuring the file's integrity has not been compromised.
 In this write-up, we will not explain why PE files are signed, but we will delve into how they are signed and how we can verify their signatures.

-**NOTE:** Be too patient.
-This document has lots of terms and confusing relation between them, ambgious names, and working with bytes and binary.
-So it might be reuqired to review the docuemnt more than one.
+*Note: Please be very patient.
+This document contains numerous terms with complex relationships, ambiguous names, and involves working with bytes and binary data.
+Therefore, it may require multiple reviews to fully understand.*

 ## Digital Signature

 We provide a sample in the *sample* directory, which contains a file named *dbgview64.exe*.
 We perform all verification operations on this sample PE file.

-In the properties of this PE, we can view the *Digital Signatures* tab.
+In the properties of this PE file, you can view the *Digital Signatures* tab.

 ![Digital Signatures](Images/DigitalSignatures.JPG)

-This tab contains almost all the information we need for verification.
-If we go to *Details*, the information about the signature is displayed.
+This tab contains almost all the information required for verification.
+By clicking on *Details*, you can view the signature information.

 ![Signature Details](Images/SignatureDetails.JPG)

 You can see many *fields*—some you may understand, some you may not, and some you might misunderstand.
 Misunderstand!?
-Yes, by the end of this write-up, you'll find out!
+Yes, by the end of this write-up, you'll see why!

-Next, we go to the *General* tab to view the certificate that signed this PE file and the hierarchy of the certifications.
+Next, go to the General tab to view the *certificate* that signed this PE file, as well as the certification hierarchy.

 ![General Details](Images/GeneralDetails.JPG)

-If we click on *View Certificate* and then go to the *Details* tab, we can find all the information about the signer's certificate for this PE file.
+By clicking on *View Certificate* and navigating to the *Details* tab, you can find all the information about the signer's certificate for this PE file.

 ![Certification Details](Images/CertificationDetails.JPG)

-Some fields are not part of the certificate and can only be found in the GUI.
-Unfortunately (!), one of them is the *Thumbprint*, which is calculated every time you open this dialog.
-Therefore, we must calculate it manually.
-We discuss this later.
+However, some fields are not part of the certificate and can only be viewed in the GUI.
+Unfortunately (1), one of these is the *Thumbprint*, which is recalculated every time you open this dialog.
+As a result, we need to calculate it manually, which will be explained later.

 ![Thumbprint Details](Images/ThumbprintDetails.JPG)

-In the *Certification Path* tab, we can find the chain of certifications.
-To view the details of each certificate, you can click *View Certificate* as before.
+In the *Certification Path* tab, you can see the chain of certifications.
+To view the details of each certificate, simply click *View Certificate* as you did before.

 ![Certification Chain Details](Images/CertificationChainDetails.JPG)

-However, for some PEs, like *C:\Windows\System32\notepad.exe*, the *Digital Signatures* tab does not exist.
+However, for some PE files, such as *C:\Windows\System32\notepad.exe*, the Digital Signatures tab is missing.
 What does this mean?
-It means that Notepad is not signed!
+It indicates that Notepad is not signed!?

-Let's check with *signtool.exe*:
+Let’s verify this using *signtool.exe*:

 ```shell
 C:\>signtool.exe verify /a /v C:\Windows\System32\notepad.exe